 There are many different situations whereby concussion can happen.
 A blow to the head may be sustained in work, or it could happen because of a car accident.
 From public place accidents to criminal incidents, no matter what type of scenario has unfolded, it is important that you get the compensation you deserve.
 In this guide, you will discover everything you need to know about making such a claim.
 This includes information on the different types of concussion cases you can launch, as well as how you go about making a claim, the amount of compensation you may receive, and much more.

-So, what exactly is concussion?
+So, what exactly is a concussion?
 Concussion is a term that is used to describe a temporary injury to the brain that has been caused by a jolt, blow or bump to the head.
 In most cases, this will only last for a few days or a few weeks.
-However, this does not stop concussion from being a serious injury, and in a lot of cases medical assistance and sometimes emergency treatment are required.
-If you think you have concussion and the symptoms are going behind what you would class as mild, you should go to hospital.
+However, this does not stop concussion from being a serious injury, and in a lot of cases, medical assistance and emergency treatment are required.
+If you think you have concussion and the symptoms are going behind what you would class as mild, you should go to the hospital.
 Some of the common symptoms of concussion are as follows:

 - Struggling to stay awake

 - Changes in your vision, for example, double vision or blurred vision

 - Unusual behaviour, for example, sudden mood swings or being irritated easily